ppmanforthewin/voyager/about.md

 ### Web analytics
 Web analytics is often over-complicated by its proponents, prompting most business owners to overlook it.
 However, the metrics it provides are indispensable to understanding one’s market, and can help businesses to tailor marketing materials to fit the needs of their customers.
-[Google Analytics](https://www.google.com/analytics/#) provides detailed insights on the demographics and interests of website visitors and is included with all websites at **no additional charge**.
+[Google Analytics](https://www.google.com/analytics/#) provides detailed insights on the demographics and interests of website visitors and is included at **no additional charge**.

 ## Repair + Consultation